Newton, Iowa: Government

 Newton is administered by a mayor and a six-person city council.
 The mayor is elected to a term of two years.
-Newton's current mayor is Michael Hansen.
-His predecessor was Charles 'Chaz' Allen.
+Newton's current mayor is Randy Ervin.
+His predecessor was Evelyn George.
 The city council consists of one member elected from each of Newton's four wards and two members elected at-large.
 The council members are elected to terms of four years.
-Regular meetings of the city council are held on the first and third Mondays of each month at 6 p.m. in the Council Chambers at City Hall.

-Civil rights violations

-The government in Newton has come under scrutiny for alleged civil rights violations against citizens exercising their First Amendment rights, including arresting and indicting a man for disorderly conduct after criticizing the police department during a city council public comment session.
-The Newton Police Department is also facing federal lawsuits for allegedly conducting false arrests and violating Fourth Amendment rights after videos surfaced of a college student being arrested and extensively interrogated in a police station on alleged charges of driving under the influence despite passing both field sobriety and breathalyzer tests on the motorway.

 State and federal facilities

 The United States Postal Service operates the Newton Post Office.

 The Iowa Department of Corrections Newton Correctional Facility is in unincorporated Jasper County, near Newton.